Skip to main content

 Note: you will need to work section-by-section to convert the content into Articles.

-The text is pasted as a block of text rather than individual provisions.
+The text is pasted as a block of text into an existing provision rather than pasting as individual provisions.

 Depending on the size of the content, it might be easier to split up the chunk of text into the appropriate provisions: